Inca Garcilaso de la Vega: Early life

 Gómez Suárez de Figueroa was born on April 12, 1539 in Cuzco, Peru, during the early years of the Spanish conquest.
-He was the natural son of the Spanish captain and conquistador Sebastián Garcilaso de la Vega y Vargas and the Inca ñusta (princess), Palla Chimpu Ocllo, who was baptized after the fall of Cuzco as Isabel Suárez Chimpu Ocllo.
+He was the natural son of the Spanish captain and conquistador Sebastián Garcilaso de la Vega y Vargas and the Inca ñusta (princess), Palla Chimpu Ocllo, the granddaughter of Huayna Capac who was baptized after the fall of Cuzco as Isabel Suárez Chimpu Ocllo.
 His mother was descended from Inca nobility, a daughter of Túpac Huallpa and a granddaughter of the powerful Inca Tupac Yupanqui.
 Because his parents were not married in the Catholic Church, he was considered illegitimate and the boy was given only his mother's surname.
 Under the Spanish system of caste that developed, he would have been classified as a mestizo (for his mixed parents).